Dasharo/docs/docs/unified/novacustom/recovery.md

 === "BIOS"

-    === "14th Gen models"
+    === "11th Gen models"
         You will need:

-        - a CH341a programmer with 1.8V support
+        - a CH341a programmer with 3.3V support
-        - a WSON-8 probe
+        - a SOIC-8 (Pomona) clip

     === "12th Gen models"
         You will need: